konstruktoid/hardening/README.md

 /var/log/audit (rw,nosuid,nodev,noexec)
 ```

-Note that `/tmp` and `/var/tmp` will be added automatically by the script, if `/etc/systemd/system/tmp.mount` exists.
+Note that `/tmp` and `/var/tmp` will be added automatically by the script.

 ### Login, set a Grub2 password, configure and run ubuntu.sh
 Do not add any packages.